lessonomicon/webonomicon/CONTRIBUTING.md

 -   Create a virtual environment by running `uv venv` in the root directory
 -   Activate it by running `source .venv/bin/activate` in your shell
 -   Install dependencies by running `uv pip install -r pyproject.toml`
--   This project uses [mccole][mccole] to generate HTML and check the project's structure
+-   This project uses [McCole][mccole] to generate HTML and check the project's structure
 -   Run `make` on its own to see a list of common commands

 | make task | effect                                   |